cronitorio/cronitor-kubernetes/README.md

     helm repo add cronitor https://cronitorio.github.io/cronitor-kubernetes/

-A valid Cronitor API key is required.
+A valid Cronitor API key with the ability to configure monitors is required.
 Before deploying the agent, create a Kubernetes `Secret` in the namespace in which you plan to deploy this Helm chart, and store your API key in that `Secret`.
 You will then put the name of the `Secret` and the key within the `Secret` at which the API key can be found into the following chart values:
 * `credentials.secretName`
 * `credentials.secretKey`